Can Chewing Gum Help You Lose Weight

 Choose Sugar-Free Gum

 This is the most important consideration.
-Sugar-containing gums add unnecessary calories and can contribute to dental problems.
+Which means sugar-containing gums add unnecessary calories and can contribute to dental problems.
 Sugar-free gums, on the other hand, typically contain very few calories and can even help to stimulate saliva production, which benefits oral health.

 Look for gums sweetened with sugar substitutes like xylitol, sorbitol, or stevia.
 Xylitol, in particular, has been shown to have additional benefits for dental health, such as reducing the risk of cavities.